Artin's primitive root conjecture -a survey -: Some variations of Artin's problem

+{\bf 12)} {\it Griffin's dream}.
+R. Griffin (a mathematical amateur) thought in 1957 that the decimal expansions of $1/p$ should have period length $p-1$ for all primes of the form $10X^2+7$.
+The first 16 primes $p$ of the form $10X^2+7$ have indeed decimal period $p-1$, but this is not true for $p=7297$, the 17th such prime.
+D. Lehmer \cite{larti} found in 1963 that 326 is a primitive root for the first 206 primes of the form $326X^2+3$.
+More impressive examples in the same spirit can be given using recent results on prime producing quadratics by Moree \cite{Moreegriffin} and K. Scholten \cite{Scholten}.
+Y. Gallot holds the record in which 206 is being replaced by 38639.
+Scholten \cite{Scholten} was the first to consider prime producing cubics and he found one having the property that the first 10011 primes $p$ it produces are such that that 11045 is a primitive root modulo $p$.\\

+{\bf 13}) {\it Artin and binomial coefficients}.
+Interest in prime divisors of binomial coefficients dates back at least to Chebyshev.
+It is not difficult to see that unless $k$ is fairly close to one of the ends of the range $0\le k\le n$, then the coefficient ${n\choose k}$ contains many prime factors and many of these occur with high multiplicity.
+Erd\H{o}s made a number of conjectures quantifying these observations, one well-known conjecture being that the middle coefficient ${2n\choose n}$ is not squarefree for any $n>4$.
+Granville and Ramar\'e \cite{GR} proved this conjecture in 1996.
+The corresponding problem for $q$-binomial and, more generally, $q$-multinomial coefficients is much more complicated.
+Sander \cite{Sander} showed how Artin's primitive root conjecture implies the respective results.\\

+{\bf 14)} {\it Ulmer's rank result}.
+Let $\mathbb F_q$ be the finite field of $q$ elements of prime characteristic $p$.
+If $(n,q)=1$, then it can be shown that $X^n-1$ factors into

 distinct irreducible factors over $\mathbb F_q$.
-The quantity $i_q(n)$ appears in various mathematical settings, for example in Ulmer's study of elliptic curves with large rank over function fields \cite{Ulmer} (see Moree and Sol\'e \cite{Moso} for further examples).
-The study of $i_q(n)$ quickly leads into Artin primitive root type problems \cite{Moso}.\\
+The quantity $i_q(n)$ appears in various mathematical settings, for example in Ulmer's study of elliptic curves with large rank over function fields \cite{Ulmer}, the study of the cycle structure of repeated exponentation modulo a prime $p$ \cite{choushpa, Sha}, see Moree and Sol\'e \cite{Moso} for further examples).
+Using the Cauchy-Frobenius identity coupled with elementary group-theoretical considerations, Deaconescu \cite{diaconie} has shown that

-{\bf Acknowledgement.} I'd like to thank Zeev Rudnick for inviting me to give the talk this manuscript is based on and Jilyana Cazaran (Louisiana State University) for kindly typing the initial version of these lecture notes from my handwritten ones.
-My trip to Oberwolfach was paid for from Prof. Opdam's NWO-PIONEER fund.